61040-fa25/concept_backend/design/concepts/ListCreation/implementation.md

-// Generic types of this concept type List = ID; // The ID of a List document created by this concept type Task = ID; // e.g., an ID from a Task concept, external to ListCreation
+// Generic types of this concept type List = ID; // The ID of a List document created by this concept type User = ID; // The ID of a User, e.g., from a UserAuthentication concept, external to ListCreation type Task = ID; // The ID of a Task, e.g., from a TaskManagement concept, external to ListCreation

 /**
  * @interface ListItem
- * A member of a list.
+ * A member of a list, representing a task within that list.
  *
  * @state a set of ListItems with
  *   a task of type Task
  *   an orderNumber of type Number
- *   a taskStatus of type String // Inferred from addTask action */ interface ListItem {
+ *   a taskStatus of type String ("incomplete" or "complete") */ interface ListItem {
   task: Task;
   orderNumber: number;
-  taskStatus: "incomplete" | "complete"; // Assuming these are the possible statuses }
+  taskStatus: "incomplete" | "complete"; // Defaulted to "incomplete" on addition }

 /**
  * @interface ListDocument
- * Represents a user-created list.
+ * Represents a user-created list, which groups tasks.
  *
  * @state a set of Lists with
+ *   an owner of type User
  *   a title of type String
  *   a set of ListItems (embedded within the list)
  *   an itemCount of type Number
  */
 interface ListDocument {
   _id: List;
+  owner: User;
   title: string;
   listItems: ListItem[];
   itemCount: number;